limbo666/Organize_Downloads_Folder_Script/README.md

     ; True - Ignore files created today
     ; False - Include files created today
     IgnoreToday = True
-For easy use the file `#Set Options and Run.ps1` give user an interface to set all these options and run the organizer script.
+For easy use the file `#Set Options and Run.ps1` offers an interface to set all these options and run the organizer script.
 ![image](https://github.com/user-attachments/assets/6911e68a-e48e-46a9-b143-2968dd46fbda)